 I would not suggest anyone to willingly move to Italy UNLESS…drumroll for breathless rant:

-you have a unrelenting grit, truly love Italy and Italian culture (like how you still love your long-time partner after a big fight, not how you feel in love fast and furiously with a fling you met at a bar in Barcelona), speak Italian fluently, have legal living rights already sorted in advance or don’t mind waiting 10 years/spending a million euros on therapy for the trauma of dealing with Italian immigration (or are bulletproof emotionally) don’t mind being yelled at for no good reason, do not get annoyed by inefficiencies, can see the forest for the trees, do not have any expectations whatsoever of the service industry, are okay with outdated gender norms and xenophobia, unless you can work remotely or work as a freelancer- be prepared to make little money if you magically can find work.
+you have a unrelenting grit, truly love Italy and Italian culture (like how you still love your long-time partner after a big fight, not how you feel in love fast and furiously with a fling you met at a bar in Barcelona), speak Italian fluently, have legal living rights already sorted in advance or don’t mind waiting 10 years/spending a million euros on therapy for the trauma of dealing with Italian immigration (or are bulletproof emotionally) don’t mind being yelled at for no good reason, do not get annoyed by inefficiencies, can see the forest for the trees, do not have any expectations whatsoever of the service industry, are patient with the molasses slow progress towards disrupting outdated gender norms and xenophobia (and hopefully will be apart of its dismantling), unless you can work remotely or work as a freelancer- be prepared to make little money if you magically can find work.
 If all of those hurdles sound feasible to you- then yes Italy is for you!
 Have a ball!
 Knock yourself out!
 Don’t forget the prozac and self-care, people!

 Of course there are a few unicorns who make it in Italy long-term.
 Generally speaking, those are my realistic 2 cents on the matter.